 When I could walk again, I left my country to save my life.
 I will never go back.
 Now I am here in Italy.
 My hope is to find welding work.
 I want to begin a good life here.

-*"Secret societies or cults exist in West African countries, but, by their nature, very little is known about them.
+*“Secret societies or cults exist in West African countries, but, by their nature, very little is known about them.
 The most widely reported and studied is the Ogboni Society, which is strongly associated with those with money and power.
 Members use their influence to ensure affairs in government and society are favorable to their desires.
-An individual whose father is a member of this society would be expected to join and sometimes pressure to do so has been considered life threatening."
-(Report researched and compiled by the Refugee Documentation Centre of Ireland in June 2010).
+An individual whose father is a member of this society would be expected to join and sometimes pressure to do so has been considered life threatening.” --Refugee Documentation Centre of Ireland, June 2010.